 Obituary: Violet Marie Ridgley 1920-2019

-Violet’s hobbies included gardening, sewing, watching the Phoenix Suns basketball and playing solitaire on the computer.
-She was a founding member of Camp Verde Christian Church and a member of Verde Valley Christian Church.
+In 1991 she began attending Verde Valley Christian Church.
+In 2010 Violet moved to Cottonwood Village where she enjoyed socializing with friends, playing bingo, cards and many other activities.

-She is preceded in death by her parents, Wes and Flora King; her first husband, Frances LeRoy Gerstberger; and her sister, Velma Snyder.
+On Friday, June 7, 2019, a Celebration of the Life of Violet Marie Ridgley will be held at 2 p.m. at Camp Verde Christian Church.

-She is survived by her husband, John Ridgley; son, Richard Gerstberger (Cate) of Colorado; daughters, Zenita Osborn (Dave) of Cottonwood, Arizona, and Patrica Spanjer (Keith) of Scottsdale; 11 grandchildren, 18 great-grandchildren and 3 great-great-grandchildren.
+Violet is survived by her children Richard Gerstberger (Cate), Zenita Osborn (David), and Patricia Spanjer; 11 grandchildren; 18 great-grandchildren and 3 great-great-grandchildren.

-Visitation will be held at Camp Verde Christian Church, 621 E. Howards Road, Camp Verde, Arizona, Friday, June 7, 2019 at 1 p.m.
+She was preceded in death by her parents, sister, husbands, son-in-law Keith Spanjer, granddaughter Gloria Osborn and great-grandson Jason Asselin.

-Contributions can be made to Camp Verde Christian Church, 621 E. Howards Rd., Camp Verde, Arizona 86322.
+Violet’s family requests that in lieu of flowers donations be sent to Camp Verde Christian Church, 621 E. Howards Road, Camp Verde, Arizona 86322.

 Information provided by survivors.